farawayCC/TG_Bot_TO_BE_OR/README.md

 - [X] /videos command
 - [X] /donate command
 - [X] Improve the parser
+- [ ] Telephone users should also have access to videos

 # Known issues
 - Phone numbers: users are typing pns how they please, together with the fact that there are a low amount of them (around 1%) we can easily cut them and place in a file by hand.